CactuseSecurity/firewall-orchestrator/documentation/developer-docs/visual-studio-code.md

 # Using Visual Studio (Code) for development

 Useful for Blazor/C# testing.
-Works on Windows and Linux.
+Works on Windows, MacOS and Linux.

 ## Installation